-- Track Suit Taslon top and pants in school colours with school crest on the top. - Shoes Fully covered leather or synthetic uppers.
-Must be cross training or running style with wedge type shock absorption midsole.
-(No flat soles such as 'Volleys, Vans' etc) - Socks Any suitable white sports socks or school socks that are visible when worn and cover the ankle bones. - Hats Only Blue school cap/ beanie with 3D CHS motif permitted (available for purchase at school office).
+Track Suit Taslon top and pants in school colours with school crest on the top.

+Shoes Fully covered leather or synthetic uppers.
+Must be cross training or running style with the ankle bones.

+Socks Any suitable white sports socks or school socks that are visible when worn and cover at school office).
 Years 7 & 8 must wear hats for PE & Sport classes and hats are optional for the other year groups.